 WESTWOOD GALLERY NYC presents a solo exhibition by New York artist, Roger Welch, entitled Expressions of Memory.
-This is his first solo show with the gallery and the first solo show of Welch’s work in fifteen years.
-The exhibition will be on view March 2 - April 24, 2021.
+This is his first solo show with the gallery and the first solo show of Welch’s work in New York in fifteen years.
+The exhibition will be on view March 4 - May 8, 2021.

 Expressions of Memory highlights twenty works from Roger Welch’s narrative art movement founded in the 1970s, along with artists John Baldessari, William Wegman, and Bill Beckley.
 The aim of narrative art is to tell a sequential story, often based on personal memories.
 Welch works in a variety of media including sculpture, photography, video, painting, and performance.
 This exhibition features four main bodies of work produced from the 1970s through the 1990s: the autobiographic ‘Welch Family’ series, ‘Woven Narratives’ series, ‘Photo Perception’ series, and ‘Austin, Texas Children’ series.